Dharma Satya Nusantara Tbk

 -

-[Externally verified] High Carbon Stock (HCS) assessments for PT.
-Agro Andalan (AAN) and PT.
-Mitra Nusa Sarana (MNS) and the integrated HCV-HCS assessments for PT Bima Palma Nugraha and PT Bima Agri Sawit are publicly available.
+[Externally verified] High Carbon Stock (HCS) assessments for PT Agro Andalan (AAN) and PT Mitra Nusa Sarana (MNS), as well as integrated HCV-HCS assessments for PT Bima Palma Nugraha, PT Bima Agri Sawit, PT Kencana Alam Permai, PT Prima Sawit Andalan, and PT Dharma Persada Sejahtera, are publicly available.

 -